Joaopmoliveira/RobotUltrasoundCalibration/ReadMe.md

 cmake --build .
 ```

-Notice that although these instructions are targeted at windows, the library itself should mostly work on any system which supports Ceres.
-Once this is done you can copy the CalibrationSolver.mexw64 file into any directory you wish the call the function from in Matlab.
-To use the library in your C++ projects, you can link your project to the calibration_solver target in CMake.
+These instructions are aimed at Windows, but the library should work on systems that support Ceres.
+After compiling, you can copy the CalibrationSolver.mexw64 file to the desired directory for MATLAB function calls.
+To use the library in C++ projects, link your project to the calibration_solver target in CMake.

 ## Known Limitations